 Primary Objective: Orizaba

-Our Mexico school will be guided by one or more of Alpenglow Expeditions’ AMGA certified lead guides.
+Our Mexico expedition will be guided by one or more of Alpenglow Expeditions’ AMGA certified lead guides.
 AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
 Our guides have also traveled and climbed extensively in North and South America.
 Their knowledge of the mountains, combined with their passion for teaching others to become competent mountaineers, guarantees that your experience will be one to remember and you’ll leave with many more skills to help you progress through the ranks of the big mountains of the world!
 In contrast to many guide services working in Mexico, we climb in small teams, with a maximum climber to guide ratio of 3:1.
 This helps ensure that you understand the systems you learn about, stay healthy and strong, and are able to enjoy each component of your experience.